 Assessment is by formal viva voce (a formal face-to-face oral defence) examination comprising the student, an internal examiner, an external examiner and a supervisor.

-All examinations will be delivered as ‘Take-at-home’ in June 2021.
-This means you will not need to travel to or attend an examination centre in person in June and you will be able to complete your examination at home.

-|Permissible file type for submission||Word-based file (and submit as Word-based.
-No conversion please)|

-Newer | Assessment is by formal viva voce (a formal face-to-face oral defence) examination comprising the student, an internal examiner, an external examiner and a supervisor.

 All examinations will be delivered as ‘Take-at-home’ up until August 2022.
 This means you will not need to travel to or attend an examination centre in person in August 2022 and you will be able to complete your examination at home.

 |Permissible file type for submission||Word-based file (and submit as Word-based.
 No conversion please)|